buildkite/iam-ssh-agent/README.md

 See the [API Gateway Authorization Flow](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-authorization-flow.html) documentation for more details.

+### Private Endpoint Configuration

+When configuring the API Gateway with `EndpointConfiguration: PRIVATE` some additional configuration may be necessary.

+Configure a VPC Endpoint for `execute-api` in the VPC you want to have access to the API Gateway.

+If Private DNS is enabled all `execute-api` requests will be routed via this endpoint.
+If this is not appropriate for your VPC, you can [associate the API Gateway with the VPC Endpoint](https://docs.aws.amazon.com/apigateway/latest/developerguide/associate-private-api-with-vpc-endpoint.html) and use the Route 53 alias DNS name for your private API gateway.

+`iam-ssh-agent` supports connecting to Private DNS Names or a Route 53 alias, it does not support Endpoint-Specific Public DNS Hostnames.
+See [How to Invoke a Private API](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-private-api-test-invoke-url.html) for details on these options.

+You may wish to change the API Gateway Resource Policy (ensure you redeploy the API after any changes) or set a [VPC Endpoint Policy](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-vpc-endpoint-policies.html) to restrict access from inside your VPC to the `iam-ssh-agent` backend.

+Ensure the VPC Endpoint is addedd to security groups that allow inbound network traffic from the security group that `iam-ssh-agent` binary is executing in.

+See the [AWS Private API troubleshooting guide](https://aws.amazon.com/premiumsupport/knowledge-center/api-gateway-private-endpoint-connection/) for more tips.

 ## Example Usage

 I use this to provide my [Buildkite](https://buildkite.com) agents